Orrenius/Orrenius.github.io/_pages/research.md

 **What is the value of attention?
-Supply and demand estimation of attention in a mobile phone setting**:
+Supply and demand estimation of attention in a mobile phone setting.**:

  [(Job Market Paper)](../files/JMPdraft_orrenius_attention.pdf)